Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Key ObstacleInternal bureaucracy, flawed integrationLimited resources (overcome by agility)

-Typical Outcome“Pilot Purgatory”Rapid, pragmatic operationalization
+Typical Outcome“Pilot Purgatory”Rapid, pragmatic operationalisation

 Success with Purchased Tools67% [1]High (default approach)